951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 • Pulp: White with small black seeds.

-• Sabor: Smooth and slightly sweet, with a hint of water.
+• Sabor: Smooth and slightly sweet, with a watery touch.
 It is less sweet than the other varieties.

 • Benefits :

-• Contains vitamin C, antioxidants and compounds that strengthen the immune system.
+• It contains vitamin C, antioxidants, and compounds that strengthen the immune system.

-• It is moisturizing, as it has a high water content.
+• It is hydrating, as it has a high water content.

-• Shell: Similar to the white-fleshed pitaya (pink or reddish), but its pulp is a deep red.
+• Shell: Similar to the white-fleshed pitaya (pink or reddish), but its flesh is a deep red.

 • Pulp: Deep red or purple, also with black seeds.